First same-sex marriage in Spain: 2005 legislation

 Same-sex marriage was legalized in Spain in 2005, by law 13/2005.
 The first same-sex marriage under that law took place on 11 July of that year, in Tres Cantos, Madrid, between Emilio Menéndez and Carlos Baturín, who had lived as a couple for more than thirty years.
 The first marriage of two women under the law was 11 days later, in Barcelona.

 Representation in film

 The story of Marcela Gracia Ibeas and Elisa Sánchez Loriga was the basis of the 2019 film Elisa & Marcela, directed by Isabel Coixet.

 Today

-Recently, an Argentine lady, Norma Graciela Moure, discovered she is the great-granddaughter of Marcela who went by the name Marcela Carmen Garcia in Argentina.
-It is not known what happened to Elisa.
+In 2020, an Argentine lady, Norma Graciela Moure, discovered she is the great-granddaughter of Marcela who went by the name Marcela Carmen Garcia in Argentina.
+It is thought that Elisa committed suicide in Veracruz in 1909, however, this has not been confirmed.